-n.
-Track the Receipt and Creation of Confidential Information

-Although sometimes difficult to achieve in practice, LSPs should consider implementing detailed procedures to track client information from receipt until destruction.
-Such procedures might establish a central point for receiving and tracking client or case-related information and implement a process for logging information received from the client, no matter whether it arrives on an electronic device or external media, through an online transmission (email, FTP site, web file sharing service, etc.), or in hard copy.
+(n) Track the Receipt and Creation of Confidential Information might establish a central point for receiving and tracking client or case-related information and implement a process for logging information received from the client, no matter whether it arrives on an electronic device or external media, through an online transmission (email, FTP site, web file-sharing service, etc.), or in hard copy.
 Logging the date, sender, recipient, and contents of received information facilitates managing the information.
 Attaching a label with a unique ID to each piece of any media, device, or hard-copy file received may also help manage them throughout the representation.
 Logging confidential information allows LSPs to begin a chain of custody that reflects access, copying, transfer, and deletion of the files.